 - Orange Pi (3, 4, 800)

 - Khadas Vim (2/3)

-So it’s pretty new in the Linux history, but old enough to offer us a stable operating system.
+So it’s pretty new in the Linux history, but old enough to give us a stable operating system.

-And for the short story, the Manjaro name originates from the Mount Kilimanjaro, and you can pronounce it as ‘Man-jar-o’ or ‘Man-ha-ro’ 🙂
+The Manjaro name originates from Mount Kilimanjaro, and you can pronounce it as ‘Man-jar-o’ or ‘Man-ha-ro’.

 The official goals of Manjaro have always been to bring usability and accessibility and make it operational directly after the installation.